Somasis/raspui/README.md

         - by default, $pretty_time is "It's currently $time, on $date."
     - by default, time is displayed as %r, which is the locale default 12-hour clock time. ex.
 11:11:04 PM
     - by default, date is displayed as %B %d, %Y, which is the full month name, current day, and then four-number year. ex.
 February 23, 2014
+- raspi_logo: sets the visibility of the raspberry pi logo in the header
+    - this also sets the raspui version and link to be in the footer of the page instead of appearing on logo hover.
+- raspi_logo_color: sets the color of the logo
+    - also sets the color used for the hostname in the header.
 - any variable prefixed with string_ is a variable used to customize the way data is shown on the page.
     - string_title: changes the string used as the page title (this is not the title used in the header)
     - string_subheading: changes the string used for the subheading.
     - string_cpu: changes the word used for CPU.
     - string_ram: changes the word used for RAM.
+    - string_swap: changes the word used for swap.
+    - string_loadavgs: changes the word used for load averages.
+    - string_{ram,swap}_{used,free,total}: changes the prefix for the {used,free,total} amount of {ram,swap}
+    - string_swap_devices: changes the word used for swap devices.
     - string_{system,network,software}_header: changes the word used in the header above the {system,network,software} section
+    - string_users_non_unique: changes the phrase used for the amount of non-unique currently logged in users
     - string_process_total: changes the suffix of the number of running processes. ex.
 75 $string_process_total
     - string_packages_installed: changes the suffix used after the number of packages installed. ex.
 200 $string_packages_installed
 - locations of dependency css/js: